JamieS56/Milestone-Project-2/README.md

 ![Score system testing](./assets/images/testing/score-code.png)

 The score system is how the score gets incremented each time you click on the dot, the faster you click on it the more points you get.
-Then this gets shown in the score box.
+This then gets shown in the score box.
 The score is worked out by taking the animation completion rate provided by the anime.js api and using the equation 1000/completion.

 #### Bugs I had:

-* The first was getting the process of the progress the animation into the addScore function from the startShrink function.
-It wouldn’t go into a variable that was accessible in the addScore so instead I added it as an attribute called shrinkage to the dot div and because the div is html I was able to access it through traversing the dom.
+* The first problem I had was getting the progress of the animation into the addScore function from the startShrink function.
+  It wouldn’t go into a variable that was accessible in the addScore function, so instead I added it as an attribute called 'shrinkage' to the dot div and this made the progress accessible through the DOM.

 * Secondly was accessing the classes of the dot.
 As 'dot' was being passed in as an event and not the div object.
 I managed to target it by using event.target.